ga-wdi-lessons/rails-sessions-flash-validations-errors/flash.md

 Q. We've seen two main ways of storing user data so it's available from page to page, and request to request.
 What are they?

-> A. We could store errors in the database, but that's hugely inefficient.
+> A. We could store alerts in the database, but that's hugely inefficient.
 A better idea would be to use temporary **session variables**, which you just learned about.

 Rails has a built-in way of storing messages in sessions, called `flash`.

+### Flash Lifecycle (5 min, 0:10)

-`flash` is a hash that's created on one request, available through the next, then destroyed.
+Flashes are brief. `flash` is a hash that's created on one request, available through the next, then destroyed.
+They exist only for a single request cycle.
 It was created to "flash" a message to the user and then go away.

-Replace the `error` instance variable with `flash[:alert]` in your Artist controller to see it in action:
+Replace the `@message` instance variable with `flash[:notice]` in your Artist controller to see it in action:

 ```rb